Useful tips and tricks to support your business now more than ever

 Excellent work – at this point, you’ve signed for LinkedIn and filled up your profile.
 You’ve started adding connections, and you’ve even reached out to 1-2 people to write a recommendation for your page.

 Try posting some content related to your field and comment on what other people post.
 Remember: you don’t need to spend a lot of time on this.
-If you’re busy, you can set aside just 15 minutes per workday.
+If you’re busy, you can calendar in just 15 minutes per workday.

 Once you’ve completed all these steps, you’re ready to set up a business account.
 Let’s dive in: